 The Settlement provides two types of payments to people who submit valid claims: (1) Reimbursement of up to $325 for unreimbursed, documented out-of-pocket expenses and computation for lost time that resulted from the Data Incident; and (2) Reimbursement of up to $5,000 for extraordinary expenses that were more likely than not caused by the Data Incident.
 The Settlement also includes two years of credit monitoring and identity theft insurance through TransUnion “myTrueIdentity”.

 If you do nothing, you will remain in the Class, you will not be eligible for benefits, and you will be bound by the decisions of the Court and give up your rights to sue Accutech for the claims resolved by this Settlement.
-If you do not want to be legally bound by the Settlement, you must exclude yourself by April 25, 2023.
-If you stay in the Settlement, you may object to it by April 25, 2023.
+If you do not want to be legally bound by the Settlement, you must have excluded yourself by April 25, 2023.
+If you stay in the Settlement, you may have objected by April 25, 2023.
 A more detailed Notice is available to explain how to exclude yourself or object.
 You may call 1-888-378-1698 for a copy of the Notice or download a copy here.
-On August 30, 2023, the Court will hold a Fairness Hearing to determine whether to approve the Settlement, Class Counsel’s request for attorneys’ fees, costs, and expenses of $400,000, and an incentive award of $2,500 for each of the Representative Plaintiffs.
-The Motion for attorneys’ fees will be posted on the Important Documents page of this website after it is filed.
-You or your own lawyer, if you have one, may ask to appear and speak at the hearing at your own cost, but you do not have to.
+On October 3, 2023, the Court held a Fairness Hearing to determine whether to approve the Settlement, Class Counsel’s request for attorneys’ fees, costs, and expenses of $400,000, and an incentive award of $2,500 for each of the Representative Plaintiffs.